robertkotcher/robertkotcher.github.io/infra/README.md

 TODO: import IP address from helm chart in previous step.

-## app
+## apps

-The app project can be deployed once a cluster is available.
+The apps project can be deployed once a cluster is available.

 Apps are defined in index.ts